Learning to Fly: Let's simulate evolution in Rust (pt 3)

 Coding: Selection

-At this point, inside the loop, we have to pick two individuals - they will become parents and "create" us a digital offspring.
+At this point, inside the loop, we have to pick two individuals - they will become parents and "create" a digital offspring for us.

-Choosing individuals is called the selection stage of a genetic algorithm, and it should satisfy following two properties:
+Choosing individuals is called the selection stage of a genetic algorithm and it should satisfy the following two properties:

-Because we'll have to know fitness scores, let's start off by thinking how we want users to specify their fitness function; as trivial as it sounds, there are at least two exceptive approaches we can apply:
+Because we have to calculate fitness scores, let's start by thinking how we want users to provide their fitness function - as trivial as it sounds, there are at least two exclusive approaches here:

 pub fn evolve<I>(